privacyguides/privacyguides.org/collections/_pages/providers/dns.md

 ---
 layout: page
 title: "DNS Resolvers"
 description: "The Domain Name System (DNS) is the phonebook of the Internet.
-DNS translates domain names to IP addresses so browsers can load Internet resources."
+DNS translates domain names to IP addresses so browsers and other services can load Internet resources."
 ---

 ## When to use encrypted DNS?